Switch Statement in C#: A Comprehensive Guide

 default:

-// Code to be executed if expression does not match any case
+// Code to execute if expression doesn't match any case

 break;